crate/devrel-offshore-wind-farms-demo/README.md

 The server is written in Python as a [Flask framework](https://flask.palletsprojects.com/) application.
 The code is contained in one file: `app.py`.
 This contains a minimal web application that runs code to access CrateDB when called on various endpoints, and also serves static files from the `static` folder.

 Database access is handled through [crate-python](https://github.com/crate/crate-python/).

+#### Node.js Version

+The server is written in JavaScript using the [Express framework](https://expressjs.com/).
+The code is contained in a single file: `server.js`.
+This contains a mimimal web application that runs code to access CrateDB when called on various endpoints, and also serves static files from the `static` folder.

+Database access is handled using the [node-postgres](https://node-postgres.com/) driver.

 ### Front End Code